“I Quit!” – Why Employees Are Leaving the Corporate World

-It’s no secret that turnover is one of the biggest challenges corporations experience with Millenial and Gen Z workers.
+It is no secret that turnover is one of the biggest challenges corporations experience with Millennial and Gen Z workers.
 But why are these new workers leaving the corporate world?
 According to one study, 2 out of 3 employees are disengaged at work.
 Here are the top three reasons employees are jumping ship, and some top ways to prevent it from happening at your organization.

 Establishing a clear purpose and actively involving your employees will improve job satisfaction and ultimately help attract and retain top talent.
 Start by examining questions like:

 - Is there a positive impact your company can deliver to the world?

 - Which causes are your employees passionate about?

 Aligning these questions with the work you do will lead to a more purpose-oriented organization that employees enjoy working for.

 Say goodbye to the 9-5.
 Millennials and Gen Z are very aware that technology now gives them the power to design their work-life on their terms.
 Because of this, the latest working cohort is not on board with sitting at a cubicle every day.
 Millennials and Gen Z are digital natives and are taking on the digital nomad lifestyle in droves.
 As a result, some are leaving the corporate world for good.

 If you hope to provide long-term value for your employees, offering flexible scheduling can be a great way to keep them happy and productive.
 If you already have the infrastructure in place to allow managers and key employees to travel and work remotely, this is a benefit that can easily be extended to any office worker.
 Here are a couple of ideas to ease into remote work and flexible schedules: